easystats/effectsize/README.md

 | Mean | SD |   Min | Max | Skewness | Kurtosis |   n | n\_Missing |
 | ---: | -: | ----: | --: | -------: | -------: | --: | ---------: |
 |    0 |  1 | \-1.9 | 2.5 |      0.3 |    \-0.6 | 150 |          0 |

+Alternatively, normalization is similar to standardization in that it is a linear translation of the parameter space (i.e., it does not change the shape of the data distribution).
+However, it puts the values within a 0 - 1 range, which can be useful in cases where you want to compare or visualise data on the same scale.

 ``` r
 df <- normalize(iris)